mrazomej/AutoEncoderToolkit.jl/paper.md

 distribution of the latent variable given the data defined by the encoder with parameters $\phi$, and $D_{KL}(q_\phi(z|x) || p(z))$ is the Kullback-Leibler divergence between the posterior and the prior distribution of the latent space.
-For a particular training, by defining the decoder type as either `BernoulliDecoder` or `SimpleGaussianDecoder`, the user can decide whether the output of the decoder, defined by the $p_\theta(x|z)$ distribution, is assumed to be drawn from a Bernoulli distribution or a Gaussian distribution with constant diagonal covariance, respectively.
+By defining the decoder type as either `BernoulliDecoder` or `SimpleGaussianDecoder`, the user can decide whether decoder outputs, i.e., the parameters of the likelihood distribution $p_\theta(x|z)$, are the parameters of a Bernoulli distribution or a Gaussian distribution with constant diagonal covariance, respectively.
 This design choice allows for the quick prototyping of different architectures without the overhead of defining new specific losses for each type of decoder.

 Furthermore, the design allows for the easy extension of the list of available encoders and decoders that can directly integrate to any of the existing list of VAE models.
-For example, let us assume that for a particular problem, the user wants to define a decoder whose output is a sample from independent Poisson distributions, each with a different parameter $\lambda_i$.
+For example, let us assume that for a particular problem, the user wants to define a decoder whose output are the parameters for independent Poisson distributions, each with a different parameter $\lambda_i$.
 In other words, on the decoder side, the decoder returns a vector of parameters $\lambda$ for each of the dimensions of the data.
 The user can define a new decoder type

 ```julia
 struct PoissonDecoder <: AbstractVariationalDecoder